 Platforms are considered to be distributors or neutral "intermediaries" as opposed to "publishers."
 This legal distinction matters, because it removes liability for the third-party content that platforms distribute.
 This issue of online intermediary liability was definitively addressed in an amendment to the Telecommunications Act of 1996 (more on that below), and over time, the courts have interpreted the law as creating a model of "broad immunity" for platforms.
-This view was further echoed in global legislation such as the European Union's e-Commerce Directive of 2000.24 It has also been embraced by other international bodies, including the signatories for the 2011 Joint Declaration on Freedom of Expression and the Internet.
-This declaration had four global rapporteurs on freedom of expression recommending that "no one should be liable for content produced by others when providing technical services, such as providing access, searching for, or transmission or caching of information."25 build products."26 It is worth noting that Facebook paid content creators over \$1 billion in 2022.27 Amazon's longtime chief technology officer has argued that Amazon "has been a technology company since day 1 . . . that just happens to do retail."28 Also of interest is the fact that Amazon owns the Prime Video, Freevee, and MGM+ streaming services, as well as Amazon Studios and MGM studios, both of which develop, finance, and create film and television content.29 Scholars have refuted such arguments made by social media platforms claiming to be simply tech companies, including those based on their functions in the market, the interests of their founders ("we are computer scientists!"), and the primacy of algorithms in their operation.30 After all, the imposition of algorithms and AI to maximize engagement and profits necessarily imparts values, categorizations, and hierarchies in relation to the content being carried.
+This view was further echoed in global legislation such as the European Union's e-Commerce Directive of 2000.
+It has also been embraced by other international bodies, including the signatories for the 2011 Joint Declaration on Freedom of Expression and the Internet.
+This declaration had four global rapporteurs on freedom of expression recommending that "no one should be liable for content produced by others when providing technical services, such as providing access, searching for, or transmission or caching of information."

+The question of whether platforms are either media or technology companies has also become a discussion of interest to cloud policy.
+The platform companies themselves insist they are most definitely not media companies.
+Mark Zuckerberg has repeatedly stated that, at its core, Facebook is a technology company "where the main thing that we do is have engineers and build products."
+It is worth noting that Facebook paid content creators over \$1 billion in 2022.
+Amazon's longtime chief technology officer has argued that Amazon "has been a technology company since day 1 . . . that just happens to do retail."
+Also of interest is the fact that Amazon owns the Prime Video, Freevee, and MGM+ streaming services, as well as Amazon Studios and MGM studios, both of which develop, finance, and create film and television content.
+Scholars have refuted such arguments made by social media platforms claiming to be simply tech companies, including those based on their functions in the market, the interests of their founders ("we are computer scientists!"), and the primacy of algorithms in their operation.
+After all, the imposition of algorithms and AI to maximize engagement and profits necessarily imparts values, categorizations, and hierarchies in relation to the content being carried.
 Still, the dominant platforms continue their efforts to be positioned discursively, politically, and, most of all, in the policy space as tech rather than media companies-a sign of the regulatory implications that these labels carry.
 As Dwayne Winseck has explained, "defining digital communications platforms as media firms would bring them under the authority and broader policy remit of broadcasting regulators such as the ACMA, CRTC, FCC, Ofcom, etc.,"31 which all enforce much stricter policy regimes than these platforms currently face.